 - No re-HARPs: You are allowed to only use HARP once.
 You should remember this when you first use the program.
 You only may use it one time.

 - Fannie and Freddie: You cannot get a HARP refinance if the loan is not owned or backed by Fannie Mae or Freddie Mac.

-On the up side, experts say that borrowers who were denied for HARP before should try to apply again with another lender.
-You should first try to call your current lender and tell them that you want to get a HARP refinance.
+On the up side, experts say that borrowers who were denied for the Home Affordable Refinance before should try to apply again with another lender.
+You should first try to call your current lender and tell them that you want to get a HARP mortgage.
 If you are denied, you should learn the reason why and try again with another lender.

 You also can qualify for HARP even if you had a recent Chapter 7 bankruptcy.
 Fannie Mae states that it has removed the requirement that the borrower wait at least two years after a bankruptcy to apply for a HARP refinance.

 The Home Affordable Refinance Plan is a great program but there may be times when you may want to reconsider.
 The amount of money that you are allowed to borrow depends upon the value of the property, and your credit score also matters.
 HARP loans follower the guidelines set up by Fannie and Freddie.
 This means that you have to pay higher fees if you have a lower credit score, lower equity or less money down.

 For example, Fannie states that you have to pay three points more for a loan with a credit score under 620 than a borrower with a 720 credit score.
 In such a case, it could be too expensive for you to refinance the loan.
 Just remember to run all of the numbers on loan costs and monthly payments to determine if a HARP loan is right for you.